amigavision/amigavision.github.io/best.md

 ## The Best Amiga in 2026 is…

 The AmigaVision team owns and actively uses all of the platforms compared here.

-We maintain multiple real Amigas, several MiSTer setups with both HDMI and analog CRT output, Raspberry Pi–based emulation systems, and we regularly use Amiga emulators on Windows, macOS, and Linux.
-We have no incentive to favor one option over another — these conclusions are based on long-term, day-to-day use.
+We maintain multiple real Amigas, several MiSTer setups with both HDMI and analog CRT outputs, Raspberry Pi–based emulation systems, and we regularly use Amiga emulators on Windows, macOS, and Linux.

-There is nothing *wrong* with any of these choices.
-The most important thing is to enjoy the Amiga: play games, explore the demo scene, and engage with the community.
+These conclusions are based on long-term, day-to-day use rather than theory.

-Nothing fully replaces the feel, tactility, and emotional impact of a real Amiga connected to a CRT.
-In that sense, the original hardware will always be special.
-So that’s obviously the best Amiga, right?
+Nothing fully replaces the feel and emotional impact of a real Amiga connected to a CRT, and original hardware will always be special.

-Well, in 2026, the answer is a bit different.

-Even the real deal is not particularly fun to deal with on a daily basis.
-And, it’s prohibitively expensive, complex, and prone to failure.
-In 2026, the “best Amiga” is not just about authenticity — it is about accuracy *and* usability.
+But in 2026, the “best Amiga” is not just about authenticity — it is about accuracy *and* usability.
+Real hardware is expensive, complex, and increasingly fragile, which makes it difficult to recommend for most people.

-We believe that for most people, MiSTer offers the best balance: behavior that matches real hardware where it matters, combined with modern convenience, reliability, and low maintenance.
+For the majority of users, MiSTer offers the best balance: behavior that matches real hardware where it matters, combined with modern convenience, reliability, and low maintenance.

-MiSTer FPGA gives you the true Amiga experience without the friction — and that makes it the best Amiga for most users today.
+**TL;DR:** If you want the most accurate, low-latency, low-maintenance Amiga experience in 2026, MiSTer is the best choice for most users.

 ---